oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 **2.3.2.2** Click on the *Comment* variable in the Source variable section.
 The editor will show the metadata for this variable such as type, path, etc.

 **2.3.2.3** Next, click on the `Shuttle Icon` to move the *Comment* variable over to be a new `Tracking Field`.

+_(Note that you can also click and drag variables from the Source to the Tracking Field instead of using the shuttle icon)_

    ![](images/300/image058.png)